 An excellent way to learn more about grant writing and to support the creative community is to sit on a jury or peer assessment committee.
-Each funder will have a different intake process and application form.
-Usually it is part of what you fill out when you create an online profile.
-It is also worth mentioning your interest to the grant officer you most speak to.
+Each funder has a different application and intake process.
+Usually you can identify your interest when you create an online profile with the funder.
+It is also worth mentioning your interest directly to the grant officer you're in contact with.

 Learn more on how to sign up to serve on a peer assessment committee and what's involved: